OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 If you liked the article give a *clap* on medium, *star* on the [github repository](https://github.com/jkoendev/double-pendulum-on-cart), share the article, or whatever you like.

+Let us know if you find errors, or have feedback at info@openocl.org or in the comments section at medium.

+Written by: Jonas Koenemann

 Upcoming articles (ideas):
 - Creating an OpenAI Gym environment for the double pendulum on a cart.
 - Reinfocement learning (Q-learning) with double pendulum on a cart..